cloud66-oss/copper/site/content/docs/copper-dsl.md

 #### IPAddress

-An IPaddress can hold an IP address and/or subnet.
+An IPAddress can hold an IP address and/or subnet.
 You can use IPAddress to check various things about an IPAddress, like it's range, inclusion of other IP addresses, its class and more.

 **Example**
 <pre class="prettyprint">